TheOdinProject/curriculum/nodeJS/express/controllers.md

 });
 ```

-To add more practice, feel free to create more mocks in our `db.js` file and controllers for the other routes we've defined in the `routes` directory in the previous lesson.
+As an exercise, feel free to create more sample data in our `db.js` file and controllers for the other routes we've previously created.

 ### Assignment